 The FramE - Part 2

-I had to talk myself into tearing off the gold strips but what a relief when it was done!
+Sometimes, I have an idea for a handmade card that doesn’t work out the way I want it to.
+I had to talk myself into tearing off the gold strips around the flower and gem frame.
+What a relief when it was done!